mpronzati/365-days-of-data/dataset_03_dental_clinic/README.md

 - **Payment Method** – Method of payment
 - **Visit Month** – Month of the visit

+### Business Questions:
+1. How is clinic revenue and profit trending over time?
+2. Which treatments and treatment types are the most profitable?
+3. How do patient types impact revenue and clinic performance?
+4. What is the impact of X-Ray usage and lab charges on profitability?
+5. Which payment methods are associated with higher outstanding dues?

 ## Day 2: SQL Cleaning
 ### Cleaning stages
 - Remove Duplicates -> No duplicates found.